 Dutch suspense-thriller directed and co-written by George Sluizer, made in 1988, adapted from the novella ''The Golden Egg'' by Tim Krabbé (who also co-wrote the screenplay).
 It concerns a man named Rex (Gene Bervoets) looking for his missing girlfriend, Saskia (Johanna Ter Steege).
 He eventually meets Raymond (Bernard-Pierre Donnadieu), the man responsible for her disappearance, who refuses to tell him what happened to her.
 What is Rex willing to do to find out?

-Remade in 1993 (by the same director) with Creator/KieferSutherland, JeffBridges, Creator/SandraBullock, and Nancy Travis.
+Remade in 1993 (by the same director) with Creator/KieferSutherland, Creator/JeffBridges, Creator/SandraBullock, and Nancy Travis.
 There was also a BBC radio play version in 2011.

 !!This movie contains examples of: